-The SK Most group of companies, whose controlling shareholder is Russian businessman Ruslan Baisarov, has completed the construction of the Arctic port of Sabetta on the eastern shore of the Yamal Peninsula.
+The SK Most group of companies, whose controlling shareholder is Russian businessman Ruslan Baisarov, who’s estimated net worth is 900 million dollars, has completed the construction of the Arctic port of Sabetta on the eastern shore of the Yamal Peninsula.
 This harbor is a key part in the large-scale Yamal LNG (liquefied natural gas) investment project.
 The completion of Sabetta now allows for year-round navigation along the Northern Sea Route and is to serve as a transit point for hydrocarbons to Western Europe, North America, South America, and Asian-Pacific countries.

 Seaport from Scratch